tomatenquark/tomatenquark.github.io/game/EDITREF.md

 `gettex`

-moves the texture on the current selection to the top of the texture list.
+Moves the texture on the current selection to the top of the texture list.
 Useful for quickly texturing things using already textured geometry.

 ### selextend